German Studies Electives for B.Ed. Students:

 Children’s Literature in German

 This module provides B.Ed. students with an introduction to children’s literature in German by means of a CLIL approach (Content and Language Integrated Learning).
 Participants are introduced to selected texts from several perspectives: as examples of a literary genre, as a reflection of aspects of German-speaking cultures and as a teaching tool for the foreign language classroom.
 Due to the CLIL approach taken, participants will further develop their German language skills and are encouraged to reflect on their learning process.
-The module is recommended in particular for students who wish to teach German in primary schools, but is also of benefit to students with a general interest in German-speaking cultures and/or second language teaching.
+The module (3 hours per week: 2 lecture/workshop, 1 tutorial) is recommended in particular for students who wish to teach German in primary schools, but is also of benefit to students with a general interest in German-speaking cultures and/or second language teaching.

 Teaching German in Primary School